-Device maker Biomet promotes the metal-on-metal components of its M2a Magnum Hip System as having better durability, “greater resistance to wear” and “improved implant stability” over other types of implant components.
-But according to researchers and a growing number of injured consumers, metal devices like the M2a Magnum do not live up to the marketing hype and actually carry an alarming risk of failure.
+Device maker Biomet promoted the metal-on-metal components of its M2a Magnum Hip System as having better durability, “greater resistance to wear” and “improved implant stability” over other types of implant components.
+But according to researchers and a growing number of injured consumers, metal devices like the M2a Magnum did not live up to the marketing hype and actually carry an alarming risk of failure.
+In early 2014, Biomet agreed to pay $56 million to settle hundreds of lawsuits over these hip implants.

 According to research reported in the British Medical Journal, metal-on-metal implants developed in recent years do not appear to be more effective or durable and may even pose more risks than older implants.
 The U.S. Food and Drug Administration (FDA) reports that in 2011, metal-on-metal devices were linked to more than 12,000 adverse medical events, compared with 6,332 for other types of implants.